ebrarkarademir/game-ai-project/README.md

 NEAT docs : https://neat-python.readthedocs.io/en/latest/

 NEAT is a genetic algorithm written in Python.
-The main difference NEAT has to other genetic algorithms is, the mutations can happen not just weights of connections, It can happen also like; adding new nodes, new connections, and changing the weights of connections as well.
+The main difference NEAT has to other genetic algorithms is, the mutations can happen not just weights of connections in the Neural Network, It can happen also like; adding new nodes, new connections, and changing the weights of connections as well.

 ## In-Game-AI